-Last Revised: December 22, 2015 OFFICE HOURS The instructor will be available during Office Hours (onsite) and Virtual Office Hours.
-Please check Faculty Information in Bb for office hours schedule and more information on Virtual Office hours.
-ASSESSMENT CRITERIA Students will receive a handout for each assigned project, and must hold onto this as it will explain the expectations and specs for each assignment.
+Students will have access to a PDF handout for each assigned project, it will explain the expectations and specs for each assignment.
 All work that is incomplete or does not follow specs will be counted as late and treated as such.

-Each project will be judged on the following criteria: - Deadlines (10%): Has the student met all deadlines for each stage of the project?
+Each project will be judged on the following criteria:

+- Deadlines (10%): Has the student met all deadlines for each stage of the project?
 Were projects complete, on their due date and time? - Process/Sketches (10%): Is there evidence of strong research and development? - Participation (10%): Has the student contributed positively to class discussions and critiques on a regular basis?
 Was their feedback constructive and respectful of other classmates?
 Did the student pay attention during class lectures and discussions? - Specs (10%): Did the student follow the specified instructions for each project?
 Were the specified materials and sizes used? - Concept (10%): Is the concept well thought out and developed? - Execution (50%): Is the technique strong?
 Do the aesthetics support the concept?
 Is the craftsmanship flawless?
-NOTE: